 No, unfortunately we do not provide childcare.
 Children cannot be left in the waiting room unattended.
 Children cannot be brought into session unless it is a family counseling.

-Does the CCRC provide IQ or Disability Assessments?
+Does the Community Counseling and Research Center provide IQ or Disability Assessments?

-The CCRC does not provide these assessments, however may be able to provide referrals to centers that are able to do so.
+The center does not provide these assessments, however we may be able to provide referrals to centers that are able to do so.